What is a Pyramid of Biomass, and Why is It Important?

 Protecting living organisms in an ecosystem is critical, especially as global temperatures rise and there’s a climate crisis on our hands.
 Thankfully, the U.S. government has taken steps to address environment preservation in the next five to ten years.

-Below are some actions outlined in the U.S. Climate Resilience Toolkit that will protect and enhance the resilience of ecosystems:
+The U.S. Climate Resilience Toolkit has outlined the following actions to protect and enhance the resilience of ecosystems:

 - Increase awareness to protect wildlife, fish and plants in a changing climate.